 The race to update Windows 7 computers from your environment is entering its home stretch.
 Microsoft will end Windows 7 support on January 14th, 2020.
 If you still have Windows 7 computers in your company, it’s time to seriously plan your migration.
-If you’ve been reading our blog for a while, you may have seen a couple (!) of post regarding Windows 10 migration.
+If you’ve been reading our blog for a while, you may have seen a couple of posts regarding Windows 10 migration.
 We thought that regrouping all posts in a single one would save you time finding all needed SCCM Windows 10 deployments resources to start.

 If you are still running SCCM 2012 and have plans to deploy Windows 10, we recommend starting with part 2 of this guide.
 (Hint: Deploy SCCM Current Branch).